 Elderberries help fight flu, allergies, sore throat, constipation, colds and sinus problems.

-I have purchased my berries from More Than Alive and also from multiple sellers on Easy and on Amazon.
+I have purchased my berries from More Than Alive and also from multiple sellers on Etsy and on Amazon.
 But, if you’re super resourceful, you might be able to find some of these growing in the wild…I know some of my friends have.
 However, I am too scared of getting into a poison ivy patch to even attempt this. #accidentprone

 Adding raw honey only increases the benefits of this wonderful concoction.